jessicarose/brumtech/CODE_OF_CONDUCT.md

  * Advocating for, or encouraging, any of the above behavior.

 ## 5. Focus on Supporting Marginalized Community Members
+We pledge to prioritize marginalized people’s safety over privileged people’s comfort.
+We will not act on complaints regarding:

   * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
   * Reasonable communication of boundaries, such as 'leave me alone,' 'go away,' or 'I’m not discussing this with you.'